 OWA

-If you have not already done so, set up router ports for OWA traffic, following the steps in the Prerequisites section of this article.
+If you have not already done so, set up router ports for OWA traffic, by following the steps in the Prerequisites section of this article.
 Set different OWA URLs for each environment and configure router ports to accept inbound/outbound mail traffic for those OWA URLs.

 If you have followed through all the prerequisite steps of this guide, this step will already have been completed.